lobovskiy/react-json-tree/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run json`

+Runs the JSON server with the pre-generated data.\
+Open [http://localhost:3004/family](http://localhost:3004/family) to view the JSON data in your browser.

+### `npm run start-with-json`

+Consistently runs the app and the JSON server described above.

 ### `npm test`